📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 After filing, a court hearing date will be set.
 If you’ve made a sole application and there are no children under 18, you don’t need to attend Court.
 If it’s a joint application, neither party must attend Court unless there are exceptional circumstances.

 Following the divorce hearing, the Court will grant a divorce order if all is in order.
-This becomes final one month and one day after the divorce hearing.
+This order becomes final one month and one day after the divorce hearing.
+Once finalised, you and your ex-partner can request an official copy of the divorce order, which may be required for updates at the Registry of Births, Deaths, and Marriages or other legal processes.

 Serving Divorce Application

-For the full details on applying for divorce online, read this: How to Apply for Online Divorce Application?
+For the full details on applying for divorce online, read this: How to Apply for Online Divorce?
 (8 Simple Steps Guide)

-• A sealed copy of the divorce application with a Notice of Application for Divorce attached;
+• A sealed copy of the divorce with a Notice of Application for Divorce attached;

 • A sealed copy of the Affidavit for eFiling;